YU-Zhejian/art_modern/docs/Install.md

 ## `USE_MALLOC`

 Whether to use alternative high-performance `malloc`/`free` implementations like mi-malloc or jemalloc.
-Using those implementations can improve the performance of the program but slightly increase memory consumptions.
+Using those implementations can improve the performance of the program but slightly increase memory consumption.

 - **`AUTO` (DEFAULT): Will use jemalloc and then mi-malloc if possible.**
 - `JEMALLOC`: Find and use jemalloc, and fail if not found.